Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

 Yeah, that was autism.
 But honestly, more and more, we’re seeing it’s all kind of a mix.
 I have both—ADHD and a little autism—what they call AuDHD.
-I’ve heard it described it like a mixing board where each slider could be something different—light sensitivity, rejection sensitivity, sound issues, texture stuff.
-Everyone has their own “mix.”
+I’ve heard it described like a mixing board where each slider could be its own thing—light sensitivity, rejection sensitivity, sound issues, texture stuff.
+Everyone has their own “special mix.”
 ADHD might be turned up high, OCD low.
 Some have a little autism, some none.

 We’re learning there’s so much overlap.
-It’s why I like using the word “neurodivergent”—it’s a more inclusive way to describe that spectrum.
+It’s why I like using the word “neurodivergent”—it’s a more inclusive way to describe the scope of the spectrum.

 Q: Do you do anything different to prepare for a session with a neurodivergent child?